I’ve written about purpose dozens of times. . .but I feel impressed to discuss it again. . .from a little different perspective.

 the reason for which something exists or is done, made, used, etc.

 an intended or desired result; end; aim; goal.

 Without your purpose identified firmly in your mind, you will wander through life, never quite feeling that you’re “in the flow.”

 And let me be clear, your PURPOSE may have nothing to do with how you make money (your job)…because you can make MONEY in many ways.. that may not be directly related to your purpose . . . although you can still glorify God while doing your job.

 Purpose gives meaning to WHY you’re doing what you’re doing.

-There are seven questions that will determine where you are with regard to knowing and walking in your purpose.
+There are seven questions that help determine where you are with regard to knowing and walking in your purpose.

 1. Are You Willing And Ready To Change?

-The real question is. . .are you willing to change regardless of what other people think or the consequences of the change?
+The real question is. . .are you willing to change regardless of what other people think or the consequences?